 - Read what Thay says about our namesake, the Earth Holder Bodhisattva, here.

 The Earth Holder Community is growing.
 What began in 2014 as a small weekend retreat at Plum Village’s Deer Park Monastery in Escondido, California is blossoming into a diverse, global distributed leadership network of mindful advocates.
-While the organization’s Care Taking Council is based in North America, we very much encourage and support the formation of Earth Holder Communities on other continents.
+While the organization’s Care Taking Council is based in North America / Turtle Island, we very much encourage and support the formation of Earth Holder Communities on other continents.